 After the 1998 Asian Games, Grace quietly retired from competitive bowling.
-"I never really announced it because I wanted to keep my options open in case bowling ever became an Olympic the glad to have participated in the sport," she laughs brightly.
+"I never really announced it because I wanted to keep my options open in case bowling ever became an Olympic sport," she laughs brightly.
 "It still isn't, but I'm glad to have participated in the 1996 Atlanta Games where ten-pin bowling was featured as a demonstration sport.
 A treasured experience indeed!"